TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/New-B1DoHFQDN.md

 ```

 ## DESCRIPTION
-This function is used to generate a new DNS over HTTPS FQDN for use in BloxOne Threat Defense security policies
+This function is used to generate a new DNS over HTTPS FQDN for use in Infoblox Threat Defense security policies

 ## EXAMPLES